-\First version: March 2010.
-This paper previously circulated as "Period Length and the Set of Equilibria with Commodity Money."
-We thank Fernando Alvarez, Marco Bassetto, Jarda Borovicka, Jan Eeckhout, Lars Hansen, Ricardo Lagos, Stephen Morris, Robert Shimer, Andy Skrzypacz, Nancy Stokey, Aleh Tsyvinski, and Randall Wright for useful comments.
-We also benefited from comments by seminar and conference participants at Einaudi Institute for Economics and Finance (EIEF), Federal Reserve Bank at Boston, Summer Workshop on Money, Banking, Payments, and Finance (2010), University of Chicago, Universidad Torcuato Di Tella (UTDT), and Vienna Macroeconomics Workshop 2010.
+[☆] This paper previously circulated as "Period Length and the Set of Equilibria with Commodity Money".
+We thank Fernando Alvarez, Marco Bassetto, Jarda Borovicka, Russell Cooper, Jan Eeckhout, Lars Hansen, Ricardo Lagos, David Levine, Stephen Morris, Robert Shimer, Andy Skrzypacz, Nancy Stokey, Balazs Szentes, Aleh Tsyvinski, and Randall Wright, the Editor, an Associate Editor, and three anonymous referees for useful comments.
+We also benefited from comments by seminar and conference participants at EIEF, EUI, FRB Boston, Summer Workshop on Money, Banking, Payments, and Finance (2010), University of Chicago, University of Paris-Nanterre, UTDT, and Vienna Macroeconomics Workshop 2010.
 The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Chicago or the Federal Reserve System.
 All mistakes are our own.